-(i) Revenue recognition
+(k) Revenue recognition

-Revenues from customer contracts are considered for recognition and measurement when the contract has been approved by the parties to the contract, the parties to the contract, are committed to perform their respective obligations under the contract, and the contract is legally enforceable.
+Revenues from customer contracts are considered for recognition and measurement when the contract has been approved by the parties to the contract, the parties to the contract are committed to perform their respective obligations under the contract, and the contract is legally enforceable.
 Revenue is recognized upon transfer of control of promised products or services ("performance obligations") to customers in an amount that reflects the consideration the Company has received or expects to receive in exchange for these products or services ("transaction price").
 When there is uncertainty as to collectability, revenue recognition is postponed until such uncertainty is resolved.
 The Company assesses the services promised in a contract and identifies distinct performance obligations in the contract.
 The Company allocates the transaction price to each distinct performance obligation based on the relative standalone selling price.
 The price that is regularly charged for an item when sold separately is the best evidence of its standalone selling price.
 In the absence of such evidence, the primary method used to estimate standalone selling price is the expected cost plus a margin, under which the Company estimates the cost of satisfying the performance obligation and then adds an appropriate margin based on similar services.
 The Company's contracts may include variable consideration including rebates, volume discounts and penalties.
-The Company includes variable consideration as part of transaction price when there is a basis to reasonably estimate the amount of the variable consideration and when it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.
+The Company includes variable consideration and when it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.

-(i) Income from software services and products
+(i) Income from sale of software services and products